In today’s interview I get to speak with US board-certified cardiologist, Dr Bret Scher.

 After talking to Bret, I feel people should feel reassured that high fat diets aren’t harmful to cardiovascular health, contrary to what the conventional message has been from the medical profession for years.

 Special thanks to Bret for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links